ctrager/budoco/README.md

 ## Corey's Roadmap/TODO for winter 2020/2021:

+* make receiving thread loop, sleep

-* do i respect retry count?
+* respect enable disable

-* get html body as attachment
-* add enable/dispable
+* delete msgs from server

 * add post's sent and received email addresses to dropdown
 * add "reply" link
-* make it easy for javascript to get email address to fill in reply
-* have some solution for quoted text

 * test leaving outgoing email display name blank in settings

-* test sending with display name, receiving with and without display name

-* is there a way to get file input into mime
+* is there a way to get file input into mime for debugging, read from file rather than from network?

 * some attempt to check for dangers words in run sql